cybercomgroup/fintech-hack/README.md

 Now Truffle can deploy contracts to the testnet.
 First be sure to wait that Mist has completely synced.
 Mist shows the sync situation in the bottom left.
 There should be zero blocks left.
 Then write:

     truffle deploy

+If this says invalid address then that is because Truffle fails in connecting to fast syncing geth: https://github.com/ethereum/go-ethereum/issues/15366

 Remember to store the token contract address you get (This is a deployed FintechToken by the author to the Ethereum Ropsten testnet)!